-When compared with the previous year, the score of north Cyprus increased 3 points and consequently, it went up by 8 places in the rankings.
-The main reason for such improvement is the increase in the scores of business executives although the scores of experts stayed the same.
-While the last year's score of north Cyprus was 4 points behind Turkey, it is 1 point above Turkey with a 2 point decline in Turkey's score.
-It is way below the score of the Republic of Cyprus, which reached to 58 with a 1-point decline.
+When compared with the previous year, the score of north Cyprus declined 3 points and consequently, it dropped by 12 places in the rankings.
+The main reason for such downfall is the strong decline in the scores of experts.
+While the last year's score of north Cyprus was same with its neighbour Turkey, this year it is 4 points behind Turkey.
+It is way below the score of the Republic of Cyprus, which reached to 59 with a 2-point increase.

-In the overall ranking, Denmark and New Zealand ranked highest with a score of 87 and Finland comes as the third with a score of 86.
-The last three countries with the lowest scores are Somalia with a score of 9, South Sudan and Syria with a score of 12 and 13 respectively.
+In the overall ranking, Denmark ranked highest with a score of 88 and New Zealand comes as the second with a score of 87.
+The last three countries with the lowest scores are Somalia with a score of 10, Syria and South Sudan with a score of 13.